astropy/astropy/docs/logging.rst

 .. note::

-    The Astropy logging system is meant for ``astropy`` usage.
+    The Astropy logging system is meant for internal ``astropy`` usage.
+For use in other packages, we recommend implementing your own logger instead.
-    If you wish to use it for your own packages, your mileage might vary.

 Overview
 ========